h4writer/droneshowcreator/docs/discription_edit_actions.rst

       *tekst*

+    - Keyframes

+      *tekst*

   5.2.2.7 Sparkle

-  *Function in which the LEDs turn on and off very quickly and are randomly distributed among all drones in the complete layout.
-See chapter 4.3.4 for more information.*
+  *Function in which the LEDs turn on and off very quickly and are randomly distributed among all drones in the complete layout.*

   - Properties